-9. NTIA should work more closely with the FCC spectrum transparency.
-It is a critical component to enabling a comprehensive landscape of spectrum allocation, assignment and usage.
+9. We recommend that NTIA and FCC spectrum transparency should be a priority.
+It is a critical component to enabling a comprehensive landscape of spectrum usage.

 FCC assignments and users are nearly impossible for the average person or entity to decipher, even though there are some 10,000,000 plus records available by most accounts.
 FCC spectrum transparency should hold the same priority, if not greater than that of NTIA spectrum transparency, and follow the same format.
 There are several priorities with respect to FCC spectrum transparency.